 The OfficeJet 3830 prints very good photos.
 At 8.5 x 11, I can say I am getting just as good or even better of a print than from my local print shop / drugstore.
 I was able to print about 40 pages of full coloured photographs (8.5 x 11 with 100% coverage) on 1 Instant Ink coloured cartridge.
 The coloured cartridge HP sends out is the larger tank, unlike the one that originally came with the printer.

 I would say the 3830 uses up ink at a normal rate but I would also be alarmed if I had to pay the going rate of $50 for a large-sized coloured ink cartridge every two weeks!
 Yes, it took about 2 weeks for me to use up the coloured cartridge.
 Unless the area of an image is very black, most HP colour printers do not use much of the black ink cartridge when you print full-coloured documents.
 Until I printed the sunset photo above, my black ink pretty much stayed at the 90%+ ink level (and this is the original cartridge that came with the printer).
-As my secondary printer, the plan is to use it for photo printing only, at least for now.
+As the 3830 is our secondary printer, the plan is to use it for photo printing only, at least for now.
 I am leaving text documents to be printed by a laser printer.
 At this rate, unless I print more images with a very dark silhouette, the black cartridge that HP sent as part of the welcome package won’t be needed for quite some time!

 So is there a limit as to how much ink HP will keep sending you?
 Based on my own experience, HP sends out ink as needed and I have not run into any ink limitations thus far.
 As mentioned, they even sent me an extra set of cartridges after I told them I plan on printing a large project in the coming weeks.